Loschcode/rails_async_migrations/README.md

     $ rake rails_async_migrations:check_queue

 **For now, there is no rollback mechanism authorized.
 It means if you rollback the asynchronous migrations will be simply ignored.
-Handling multiple directions complexifies the build up logic and may not be needed in asynchronous cases.**
+Handling multiple directions renders the build up logic more complex and may not be needed in asynchronous cases.**

 ## States